Frequently Asked Questions

 Is there regular taking of students’ temperature?
 Either themselves or on-site?

-Although not currently required by health authorities, CYA is prepared for daily temperature taking with the use of no-contact thermometers.
+Although not currently required by health authorities, CYA is taking students' temperatures daily with the use of no-contact thermometers.
 In addition, each student will be provided with a thermometer for their personal use.

 If I get sick, can I still participate in class while being quarantined?